The 1974 Quarter – Facts, History, and Value of a Classic Coin

 The first President of the United States has been featured on the quarter since 1932, which marked the 200th anniversary of his birth.

-Modern quarters include the Silver Proof set quarters, minted from 1992 to 1998.
 Other modern quarters are the U.S. States and Territories quarters, America the Beautiful series, and American Women quarters.

-Selling Coins Online
+Selling 1974 Quarters Online

-Coins minted with troy ounces of Silver are valuable and worth a lot of money for their meld value.
-All quarters produced before 1964 are 10% copper and 90% pure silver, which equals .181 troy ounces.
+Coins minted with troy ounces of silver are valuable and worth a lot of money for their meld value.

 Selling coins online through eBay is the most common, although dozens of top-rated online coin dealers and specialists will purchase coins through their websites.

-Whether it’s Roosevelt Dimes, Jefferson Nickels, Kennedy Half Dollars, or Bicentennial Quarters, there’s a market for your rare coins; it just takes a little research.
-But most of all, you want to know what you own and its value before you sell.
+Whether it’s Peace Dollars, Roosevelt Dimes, Jefferson Nickels, Kennedy Half Dollars, or Bicentennial Quarters and other currency, there’s a market for your rare coins; it just takes a little research.